 Combine 3 tablespoons of salt in 4 quarts of water for 1 pound of dry black beans.
 After soaking the beans in this solution overnight, rinse them the next day.
 Then, place the beans in a slow cooker, adding water just enough to submerge them by an inch, and let them cook on a low setting until they soften.
 Cooking time for dried beans can vary significantly, usually between 3 to 6 hours, depending on how old the beans are.

-If you prefer, they can be baked in an oven at 300˚F using an ovenproof pot with a snug lid.
+If you prefer, the soaked beans can be baked in an oven at 300˚F using an ovenproof pot with a snug lid.
 Check their softness often after the 3-hour mark.
 You’ll get approximately 6 ½ cups of beans once cooked.
 Enjoy right away, refrigerate for up to 3 days, or freeze for up to 3 months.

 How to Store and Reheat